 While every modern messenger system is using different security practices (most prominently SSL/HTTPS) – the difference between secure and classic messengers is what we don’t know in the scope of implementation and approach to user data.

 Secure messengers evolved into a distinct category due to the growing awareness that communication over the internet is accessible by third parties, and reasonable concerns that the messages can be used against the users (or, for example, against the non profit organization).

 People are using messaging to share personal information, photos, and other files.
 Why should this information be accessible to anyone else?

-Messengers are also used to report on sensitive political and social issues, especially in countries where governments monitors the internet.
+Messengers are also used to report on sensitive political and social issues, especially in countries where governments monitor the internet.
 Another contributing issue is the lack of regulation over what is going on in private-owned platforms like Facebook or Google.
 It is a well-known fact that big tech is using user data, including personal messages, to adjust advertisement targeting.

 The core principle behind secure messaging is end-to-end encryption.